nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 ---
-title: "Injury deaths among young and middle-aged adults in New York City"
+title: "Intentional injury deaths among young and middle-aged adults in New York City"
 date: 2023-03-20T13:11:44-04:00
 draft: false
 seo_title: "Injury deaths in NYC adults: how homicide and suicide contribute"